Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: Evaluation and Discussion

-Experimental environment settings, construction of training and testing datasets and configuration of DarkHunter are introduced as below.

-\subsubsection{Experimental Environment Settings}
+\subsection{Experimental Environment Settings}

-Our evaluation is based on a cloud artificial intelligence (AI) platform configured with an NVIDIA Tesla K80 graphics processing unit (GPU) and a total of 12 GB of random access memory (RAM).
-The designs are written in Python building upon Tensorflow backend with application programming interfaces (APIs) of Keras libraries and scikit-learn packages.
+Our evaluation is based on a cloud AI platform configured with an NVIDIA Tesla K80 GPU and a total of 12 GB of RAM.
+DarkHunter and other related IDS designs, to be used for comparison, are modeled in Python, with Tensorflow as the backend and the APIs of Keras libraries and scikit-learn packages.